DimensionDev/Maskbook/docs/caveats.md

 Hi, Welcome to the Mask Network.
 Here is some note for developing Mask Network.

-Storybooks are depolyed to <https://compassionate-northcutt-326a3a.netlify.app/>
+Storybooks are deployed to <https://compassionate-northcutt-326a3a.netlify.app/>

 ## Setup